nfacha/GuestViewer/README.md

 - Permission-based whitelist system - players without the `guestviewer.bypass` permission are automatically set to spectator mode
 - Players with the `guestviewer.bypass` permission are automatically set to survival mode
 - Spectators can only move within 100 blocks of the player they're spectating
-- Permission-based free roaming near world spawn
+- Permission-based free roaming near world spawn (`guestviewer.freeroam`)
+- Chat restriction for spectators unless they have the `guestviewer.chat` permission
 - Configurable welcome messages for both regular players and spectators
 - Configurable join/leave broadcast messages for both regular players and spectators
 - Simple and lightweight